eigona/eigona/README.md

 `Summary`: As a student with a degree in computer science, I am passionate about using technology to solve complex problems and make a positive impact on the world.
 With experience in software development and data analysis, I have developed a strong foundation in programming languages such as Java, Python, and C++.

 I am committed to delivering high-quality work and exceeding expectations for my future career.
-ALso, I am eager to expand my connections with other technology professionals and explore new opportunities for growth and development of my soft skills.
+Also, I am eager to expand my connections with other technology professionals and explore new opportunities for the growth and development of my soft skills.

 # 💻 Tech Skills